pcminer-tools/pcminer/README.md

          - "C:<name>"  - conference chair

 5. Once your files are all in place, you can generate the UI by running PCMiner.java.
+   (To compile and run, you need in your classpath the jar files in subdirectory lib.)
    This will generate an updated version of the file ui/data.js.
 Opening ui/index.html in your browser will bring up a version of PC-miner that contains the conference you just added.
 Please contribute any data